Yakuza 0: Development

+A free accompanying game application for PlayStation Vita, titled Yakuza 0: Free to Play Application for PlayStation Vita, was released in Japan in February 2015.

 The Chinese localization of the game replaces late-game character Lao Gui, a Chinese assassin hired by the Dojima Family, with the face model and voice of Hong Kong actor Sam Lee.

 On 5 December 2015, at PlayStation Experience in San Francisco, Sony Computer Entertainment's Gio Corsi announced that Yakuza 0 would be coming to the Americas for the PlayStation 4.
 Initially, no official confirmation was made of a European release.
 In July 2016, it was announced that the game would release in North America and Europe for the PlayStation 4 in January 2017.

 Western localization of the game was led by Scott Strichart, associate producer of Atlus USA, who has localized Yakuza Kiwami, Yakuza Kiwami 2, and Yakuza 6.
 The team took a year and a half to localize Yakuza 0, which has 1.8 million Japanese characters, nearly twice as many as the average JRPG, which has 1 to 1.2 million Japanese characters.
 In addition to challenges translating tone and humor, Strichart's team at Atlus had difficulties localizing traditional Asian games, including Mahjong and Shogi.
 In order to make these minigames accessible to Western audiences, Atlus had to provide detailed rules alongside gameplay.
 During the localization process, Strichart said the team wrote a total of "34 pages of Mahjong explanation."

+A PC port of the game featured English and Japanese languages, along with Traditional Chinese and Korean languages that are exclusive to the Microsoft Store version.

+Yakuza 0 Director's Cut

+Yakuza 0 Director's Cut was announced as a timed exclusive for the Nintendo Switch 2 during a Nintendo Direct presentation on April 2, 2025.
+It was released on June 5, 2025 as a launch title for the console.
+It features new cutscenes, English and Chinese voiceover dubs, an online multiplayer mode titled Red Light Raid, and French, German, Italian, Spanish and Simplified Chinese localization, as well as additional localizations in Latin American Spanish, Brazilian Portuguese and Russian.
+It also features the licensed tracks from the Japanese version.
+Yakuza 0 Director's Cut runs at a locked 60 frames per second on the Nintendo Switch 2.
+In terms of resolution, Yakuza 0 Director's Cut runs at a 4K resolution in TV mode when using a Nintendo Switch 2.

+During the RGG Summit on September 24, 2025, it was announced the remaster would release on other platforms on December 8, 2025.

 Reception

 Critical response

 Yakuza 0 received "generally favorable" reviews from critics, with the Xbox One version receiving "universal acclaim", according to review aggregator Metacritic.
+Of 153 critic reviews on review aggregator OpenCritic, 95% have recommended Yakuza 0, with a top critic average of 86/100.